jmjf/to4ft/README.md

   - [] write files to output directory

 ## Credit

+`openapi-transformer-toolkit` inspired generating code from OpenAPI specs and got me on the spec-first bandwagon.
+Thank you Nearform team.

 `oas2tb4fastify` copies the core code from `schema2typebox` to do schema translation.
 Thank you xddq.